On finitely stable domains: Introduction

 In a note of 1987, D.D.
 Anderson, J. Huckaba and I. Papick considered the notion of stability for integral domains \cite{AHP}.
 If $I$ is a nonzero ideal of a domain $R$, then the endomorphism ring of $I$ coincides with the overring $E(I)=(I:I)$ of $R$; also, $I$ is projective over $E(I)$ if and only if $I$ is invertible as an ideal of $E(I)$.
 We use here notations like $(I:I)$ in a more general context: If $R$ and $T$ are domains with the same field of fractions $K$, $I$ is an ideal of $R$ and $S$ is a subset of $K$, we set $(I:_TS)=\{t\in T\ |\ tS \subseteq I \}$ and $(I:S)=(I:_K S)$.
 The stability property of a nonzero ideal $I$ does not depend on the domain containing $I$: more precisely, if $I$ is a common nonzero ideal of two domains $A$ and $B$, then $I$ is stable as an ideal of $A$ if and only if $I$ is stable as an ideal of $B$ since $\Frac A=\Frac B$.

-Since 1998, finitely stable and stable domains have been thoroughly investigated by Bruce Olberding in a series of papers \cite{O3}-\cite{O7}.
+Since 1998, finitely stable and stable domains have been thoroughly investigated by Bruce Olberding in a series of papers \cite{OG}-\cite{O6}.
 In \cite{OG}, he also studied finitely stable rings in the spirit of Rush, extending several results known for stable domains.
 Our paper heavily relies on Olberding's work.
 We thank B. Olberding for his valuable help.
 Also, as he communicated to us, his articles \cite{O6, O1, O2} contain some errors.

-Of course, when $R$ is a Noetherian ring, stability and finite stability coincide, but in general these two classes of rings are distinct, even if $R$ is an integrally closed domain: in this case $R$ is finitely stable if and only if it is Pr\"ufer.
+Of course, when $R$ is a Noetherian ring, stability and finite stability coincide, but in general these two classes of rings are distinct, even if $R$ is an integrally closed domain: in this case $R$ is finitely stable if and only if it is Pr\"ufer, that is, each nonzero finitely generated ideal of $R$ is invertible.
 Indeed, a domain $R$ is integrally closed if and only if $R=E(I)$ for each nonzero finitely generated ideal $I$.
 However, a valuation domain is stable if and only if it is \emph{strongly discrete}, that is, each nonzero prime ideal is not idempotent \cite[Proposition 7.6]{BS2}.
 Thus a valuation domain that is not strongly discrete is finitely stable, but not stable.

 A domain $R$ is finitely stable if and only if it is locally finitely stable \cite[Proposition 7.3.4]{fhp}.
 Actually, if $I$ is a stable ideal of $R$, then $I_S$ is a stable ideal of $R_S$ for each multiplicative part $S\sub R$.

+Recall that a domain $R$ has \emph{finite character} if each nonzero element of $R$ is contained at most in finitely many maximal ideals.
 A finitely stable domain need not have finite character, since any Pr\"ufer domain is finitely stable.
 On the other hand, a domain is stable if and only if it is locally stable and has finite character \cite[Theorem 3.3]{O2}.

 We denote by $R'$ the integral closure of a domain $R$.

 Olberding characterized finitely stable domains as follows:

 \begin{theorem} \cite[Corollary 5.11]{OG} A domain $R$ is finitely stable if and only if it satisfies the following conditions: \begin{enumerate} \item $R'$ is a quadratic extension of $R$; \item $R'$ is a Pr\"ufer domain; \item Each maximal ideal of $R$ has at most $2$ maximal ideals of $R'$ lying over it. \end{enumerate} \end{theorem}